Avi0n/apollo-notifications/README.md

 note the client id/secret

-2. buy the awesome pushover app for iOS and make an account here: https://pushover.net

-3. create an application for apollo on https://pushover.net and give it a cool Apollo icon

-note your pushover account user id and the key for the app you created there

-4. edit the code and change the parameters as per comments
+2. go to https://ntfy.sh and create a topic

+3. download the ntfy app and subscribe to the topic you created

+4. copy `config.yaml.example` and rename the new file to `config.yaml`

+5. Edit `config.yaml` with the appropriate values

+Note: On first run, you'll get notified for almost every message in your inbox.
+After this initial run, you'll only get notified if you have a new reply/DM